 Does SmilePath have upsells?

 Nope!
 With SmilePath, what you see (and ask for) is what you get.
-They do their best to keep the process as streamlined as possible, so extras like whitening and additional services aren’t in the picture.
+They do their best to keep the process as streamlined as possible, so there aren’t really any free extras in your aligner package to tempt you.